Robooto/UrfTitans/README.md

 - Finish Up the Admin Section
 - Add the ability to pull data from different End points
 - Add the ability for admin to display different top 5 lists on the front end
-- Clean up API and database fetching code (beginner code)
+- Clean up API and database fetching code

 ## Created By
 - Sam Russell
-- Hannah Russell